 Considering Europe and North America, we have opposite situations.
 The main difference lies in the mountain range orientations.
 In North America, most of the mountain chains are longitude-oriented, which allows for the loose air mass movement from north to south and another way round.
 In practice, it means, that the foliage season gradually moves from north to south, as the day gets shorter and colder air masses advance towards the south.
 The earliest peak fall colors are observed in the northeast USA and in the Mountains in the west in late September.
 The latest can be seen in the Mid-Atlantic coast, Southeast coast, and part of the Deep South (Pic.
 26).

 The video above shows the foliage fall prediction for the USA (Countryliving.com).

-In Eastern Asia, the situation is mixed, comparing to North America or Europe.
+In Eastern Asia, the situation is mixed, compared to North America or Europe.
 Mountain ranges are mostly extended from the north to the south, but the vicinity of the Ocean makes a significant impact on the foliage season timing.
-On top of that the Kura Siwo warm current cases the serious lag in the autumn process.
+On top of that, the Kura Siwo warm current causes a serious lag in the autumn process.
 In turn, the foliage season in South Japan is to be observed even in early December (Pic.
 27).

 The impact of Kura Siwo is blocked by the Japanese mountains.
-The result can be seen in South Korea when the peak of foliage fall occurs in mid-October (Pic.
+The result can be seen in South Korea when the peak of foliage falls occurs in mid-October (Pic.
 28).

 Concluding, the foliage fall peak occurs for about 3-3,5 months if we consider a whole temperate climate zone.
 In the northern hemisphere, where most deciduous forests grow it’s a moment between mid-September to early December.